muratk5n/thirdwave/en/README.md

 ---

 I check out, drift off entire minutes while watching, then I realize it is still on?
 I try to focus...
-What a drag.
+What a drag \#Fundor

 ---